Owcako/omnioffice-codex/Codex/Plan.md

 - Function `IssuesPanel` receives `issues`, `onAccept`, `onDismiss`, and `isAcceptingId` props.
 - Wrapper `Box` stretches full height with padding and vertical scroll.
 - Heading text labels the section as "Suggestions".
-- Empty state message explains that suggestions appear after analysis when `issues` is empty.
+- Empty state copy explains that suggestions appear after analysis when `issues` is empty.
-- `Stack` iterates over `issues` and renders `IssueCard` for each item while passing callbacks.
+- Stack iterates over `issues` and renders `IssueCard` for each item while passing callbacks.
-- Inline handler `() => onAccept(issue.id)` wraps the accept prop so each card sends its own id.
+- Inline handler `() => onAccept(issue.id)` lets every card send its id to the accept callback.
-- Inline handler `() => onDismiss(issue.id)` wraps the dismiss prop so each card sends its own id.
+- Inline handler `() => onDismiss(issue.id)` lets every card send its id to the dismiss callback.
-- `IssueCard` receives `isProcessing` as `isAcceptingId === issue.id` to show the loading state.
+- `isProcessing` equals `isAcceptingId === issue.id` so the Accept button shows loading per card.
 - Default export exposes `IssuesPanel` for the container.

 IssueCard.jsx: Displays each suggestion card.

 - Function `IssueCard` receives `issue`, `onAccept`, `onDismiss`, and `isProcessing` props.
-- Outer `Box` uses white background, purple border accent, and shadow per outline.
+- Outer `Box` uses a white background, purple border accent, and shadow per outline.
-- Upper `Text` shows the `issue.category` in uppercase micro copy.
+- Upper text shows `issue.category` in uppercase micro copy.
-- `Heading` shows `{issue.original} ->` and bolds the suggestion.
+- Heading shows `{issue.original} ->` and bolds the suggestion.
-- Body `Text` renders `issue.description` for additional context.
+- Body text renders `issue.description` for additional context.
-- `HStack` holds the action buttons in a row.
+- Button row stacks the Accept and Dismiss buttons horizontally.
-- `Accept` button calls `onAccept` and shows a loading spinner when `isProcessing` is true.
+- Accept button calls `onAccept` and shows the spinner when `isProcessing` is true.
-- `Dismiss` button calls `onDismiss` and disables while processing to block duplicate clicks.
+- Dismiss button calls `onDismiss` and disables while processing.
 - Default export exposes `IssueCard` to the panel.

 # Hooks

-hooks/useProofreader.js: Wraps the proofreading service with loading state and toast.
+useProofreader.js: Wraps the proofreading service with loading state and toast.

 - State `isLoading` tracks whether a request is running and returns to the container.
 - Hook `toast = useToast()` shows errors when the request fails.
-- Callback `runProofread(text)` sets `isLoading` true, awaits `requestProofreading(text)`, returns the issues, catches errors to log them and show an error toast, and finally sets `isLoading` back to false.
+- Callback `runProofread(text)` sets loading true, awaits `requestProofreading(text)`, returns issues, catches errors to log them and show the error toast, and finally sets loading false.
 - Console error `console.error("Proofreading request failed", error)` records failures for debugging.
 - Error toast with title "Proofreading failed" and description "We could not analyze your writing right now.
 Please try again shortly." informs the user.
 - Hook returns `{runProofread, isLoading}` for container use.

-# Services

-services/proofreader.service.js: Handles API calls and fallback mock issues.

-- Constant `API_ENDPOINT` stores "/api/proofread" for reuse.
-- Function `createId()` generates stable ids using `crypto.randomUUID` when available with a random fallback.
-- Function `normalizeIssue(issue, index)` validates fields and builds a clean issue object.
-- Function `normalizeResponse(payload)` guards payload shape, logs it, and returns an array of normalized issues.
-- Console log `console.log("normalizeResponse data:", data);` surfaces raw payloads for inspection during development.
-- Function `generateMockIssues(text)` assembles deterministic fallback issues like double spaces, repeated "very very", and missing punctuation by using `findMatchRange`.
-- Double space check calls `findMatchRange(text, "  ")` and pushes a clarity issue with a space replacement.
-- Repeated "very very" check finds the phrase and pushes a style issue suggesting "extremely".
-- Missing period check uses a regex to find long sentences ending without punctuation and suggests appending a period.
-- Exported async function `requestProofreading(text)` posts to the API, throws on HTTP errors, parses JSON, normalizes issues, appends ids, warns and falls back to mocks on failure, and returns the issue list.
-- Console warn `console.warn("Falling back to mock proofreading issues:", error);` announces when the mock path runs.

 # Utils

-utils/highlights.js: Maps issues to highlight ranges.
+highlights.js: Maps issues to highlight ranges.

 - Function `mapIssueToRange(text, issue)` calls `findMatchRange` with `issue.original`.
 - Function `buildHighlightRanges(text, issues)` maps the list through `mapIssueToRange` and filters out nulls.
 - Module exports both helpers for other files.

-utils/textRange.js: Finds the first case-insensitive range in a string.
+textRange.js: Finds the first case-insensitive range in a string.

 - Function `findMatchRange(haystack, needle)` returns `{start, end}` when the lowercased needle exists and null when not found.
 - Guard `if (!needle.trim())` returns null so blank strings do not create highlights.
 - Module exports `findMatchRange` for reuse.

-utils/textReplacement.js: Replaces the first occurrence of a needle.
+textReplacement.js: Replaces the first occurrence of a needle.

 - Function `replaceFirstOccurrence(haystack, needle, replacement)` uses `findMatchRange`, returns unchanged text when no range exists, and returns the replaced text plus the new range.
 - Module exports `replaceFirstOccurrence` for the container.

+tiptapHighlights.js: Bridges plain-text offsets into TipTap highlight decorations.

+- Constant `issueHighlightPluginKey` stores the plugin key so updates can target the highlight plugin.
+- Function `createIssueHighlightPlugin()` builds a ProseMirror plugin that keeps issue underline decorations in state.
+- Function `offsetsToDocRanges({doc, offsets})` converts plain text offsets into ProseMirror positions.
+- Function `updateIssueHighlights({editor, offsets})` maps offsets to doc ranges and dispatches the plugin meta to redraw the decorations.

+# Tooling

+eslint.config.js: Configures ESLint for the project.

+- Array entry with `ignores` skips `node_modules`, `dist`, `.venv`, and build artifacts from linting.
+- Spread entries apply the recommended React and Prettier configs.
+- Config block sets browser globals, enables React settings, and turns off `react/react-in-jsx-scope` and `react/prop-types` for the automatic runtime.

+# Services

+proofreader.service.js: Handles API calls and fallback mock issues.

+- Constant `API_ENDPOINT` stores "/api/proofread" for reuse.
+- Function `createId()` generates stable ids using `crypto.randomUUID` with a random fallback.
+- Function `normalizeIssue(issue, index)` validates fields and builds a clean issue object.
+- Function `normalizeResponse(payload)` guards payload shape, logs it, and returns an array of normalized issues.
+- Function `generateMockIssues(text)` assembles deterministic fallback issues like double spaces, repeated "very very", and missing punctuation.
+- Async function `requestProofreading(text)` posts to the API, normalizes issues, and falls back to mock issues on failure.
+- Console log `console.log("normalizeResponse data:", data);` surfaces raw payloads for inspection during development.
+- Console warn `console.warn("Falling back to mock proofreading issues:", error);` announces when the mock path runs.
+- `# Template` comment marks the Gemini integration placeholder.

 # Theme